-Private hostnames and IPs · Cloudflare for Teams docs
+Private hostnames and IPs

 You can now resolve requests through the internal DNS server you set up in your private network.

-Test the conection
+Test the setup

 For testing, run a

-dig command for the internal DNS service.
-Here is an example for a Private DNS Resolver listening on a Private IP
+dig command for the internal DNS service:

 The

-dig will fail if the WARP client is disabled in your end user's device.
+dig commands will fail if the WARP client is disabled in your end user’s device.

 Troubleshooting